5 Basic Must-Haves for Nonprofit Websites

 1. Streamlined Donation Page

 While website visitors may end up clicking through to your donation page, fully intending to make a gift, your donation page itself can still influence whether they make it or not.
-Make sure that your donation page doesn’t have any links that would distract and direct people off the page before they make their gift.
+Make sure that your donation page or donation site doesn’t have any links that would distract and direct people off the page before they make their gift.
 The overall page should be short and sweet, capturing only the most important information necessary.
 If your donation page includes images, make sure they’re high-quality.

 Include links to your organization’s social media accounts in your website’s sidebar or footer.
 Don’t forget to list them in your newsletters and email signatures too.